vubiostat/r-yaml/README.md

 ### Release Notes

+* 2.3.3 Fixed Bug #99, support for BUILTINSXP functions as handlers
 * 2.3.2 Removed some code that got revert in the libyaml 0.2.5 merge at 2.2.4 release
 * 2.3.1 Added omap support for output using proper tag.
 * 2.3.0 Made eval.expr default to FALSE